 - Clawmaster Emero in John Ringo and Jody Lyn Nye's novella "Cata".

 - All in the Family: On the program that broke all previous barriers and taboos, one of the earliest came in the Season 1 episode "Judging Books by Covers".
-Archie is annoyed by one of Mike's outlandish friends (Anthony Geary, long before he played Luke on General Hospital), who acts and dresses effeminitly but was otherwise heterosexual; in fact, Archie is so irritated he goes off to Kelsey's Bar – its first appearance in the series – to vent to his friends about gay people.
-One of the people involved in the conversation is a middle-aged man, a one-time football player who has normal male interests ... and is a homosexual.
+Archie is annoyed by one of Mike's outlandish friends (Anthony Geary, long before he played Luke on General Hospital), who acts and dresses effeminately but was otherwise heterosexual; in fact, Archie is so irritated he goes off to Kelsey's Bar its first appearance in the series to vent to his friends about gay people.
+One of the people involved in the conversation is a middle-aged man, a one-time football player who has traditionally "male" interests ... and is a homosexual.
 No male-on-male affection is shown in the episode, but Archie does learn that outward appearances do not necessarily mean someone is gay or straight.

-- Barca from Spartacus: Blood and Sand is a solid example.
+- Spartacus: Blood and Sand: